 (except for a small portion that is part of Anderson Community School

 District), Duck Creek, Van Buren and Boone in Madison County.
-Residing in one of these townships and/or owning property in one of these townships entitles you to a library card at no cost.
+Residing in one of these townships and/or owning property in one of these townships entitles you to a library card.
 To obtain a library card, you will need 2 pieces of identification showing proof of your residence.

 How can I get in touch with a library department?